publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 #### Stewarding the Signalen codebase

-##### Our stewardship is enabling collaboration on and reuse of Amsterdam’s mission-critical reporting system, across the Netherlands and beyond.
+##### Our stewardship is enabling collaboration on and reuse of Amsterdam’s mission-critical reporting system, across the Netherlands and beyond

 > Signalen video explainer: https://youtu.be/AdBNyYwbf8A